Skip to main content

 Maryland public university system Residents age 60+ who are retired and not employed full-time may get tuition waived.
 The waiver is limited to three courses per term and does not automatically cover fees.

-New York senior audit example at SUNY Orange Residents age 60+ may audit tuition-free.
-No grade or credit is earned, some courses are excluded, and seniors register after add/drop.
+New York audit example Residents age 60+ may audit tuition-free at some schools.
+No grade or credit is earned, some courses are excluded, and seniors may register after add/drop.

 Virginia law Residents age 60+ may audit up to three credit courses each term and take noncredit classes free.
 For for-credit enrollment, the prior-year taxable individual income cap is $23,850, and material fees may still apply.